An esoteric translation of the fairy story Aladdin into the archetypal language of the mysterious Tarot.

 Harriet’s retelling of Aladdin incorporated a female heroin, Alladdina which is the title of this exhibition.

 Aladdina was Harriet’s final year MFA Exhibition shown as part of the 2009 Graduate Show at the University Of Ulster, York Street, Belfast.
 Here are some more photos from the gallery:

 It was the genie within the lamp that originally sparked my curiosity in the symbolic nature of the Aladdin story, I identified it with an understanding that we are connected to something bigger than ourselves something as magical as the magic in fairytales, call it your high gene or your higher self.
-In the original version Aladdin has unlimited wishes, more modern versions the gene grants three wishes which I found a bit odd.
+In the original version Aladdin has unlimited wishes, more modern versions the gene grants three wishes.

 The story of Aladdin and his magic lamp is one of the most famous of all the Arabian Nights stories, and was incorporated into the collection by Antoine Galland, the French translator who heard it from a Syrian storyteller.

 The story revolves around Aladdin and his genie who transforms a poor boy into a man of riches and prosperity, which is a common rags-to-riches motif that runs throughout The Arabian Nights, Aladdin being perhaps one of the clearest examples of it.

 This story is structurally complex, despite being short.
 It falls well into the common components of a story arc, whereas many of the other popular tales in The Arabian Nights are more episodic in nature.
 In Jungian psychology and story analysis Aladdin in essence is an inner drama of quest, integration; a ballet of archetypes.